heshanka/video_codec_plugin/README.md

 # video_codec_plugin

-A Flutter plugin to detect the codec of a video file on iOS.
+A Flutter plugin to detect the codec of a video file on Android and iOS.

 ## Features